Media Center

 We will be planning lots of fun activities throughout the month of April to promote our Media program as well as a general love of reading!
 Ask your student about the events and activities we hold and the prizes we give away! :-)

 Our annual Book Fair will once again be held in the Spring!
-Our Book Fair week will be April 17-21, 2023.
 The annual Book Fair helps to foster a love of reading in our students, as well as raise funds to support our Media program and Media Center.
 Be on the lookout for more information and requests for help in the coming months.
 You must be volunteer-trained to help out with this event, and we can always use MANY volunteers!
-Our family night will be held on a parent-teacher conference night, so please feel free to stop in and shop before or after your scheduled conference!
+Our Family Night will be held on a parent-teacher conference night [April 3], so please feel free to stop in and shop before or after your scheduled conference!
 (Or pop in even if you don't have a conference!)

 The librarians from our local Taneytown Branch of the Carroll County Public Library will be here all day to visit with each grade level during their Specials hour.
 They will be sharing information about how the Summer Reading Program works.